-The Beauty Business Management Award recognizes an outstanding graduate in the Bachelor of Science in the Beauty Business Management program.
-The recipient is selected by the faculty and based on a cumulative grade point average of 3.8 or above, exceptional professionalism, leadership capabilities, and industry involvement.
+The Beauty Business Management Award recognizes an outstanding graduate in the Bachelor of Science degree program.
+The recipient is selected by the faculty and based on a cumulative grade point average of 3.7 or above, professionalism, leadership skills, and industry experience and creativity.